Program

 G-3 year and above students are required to meet every six -nine months (depending on G-year, see timeline to degree) with their DAC.
 Upon receiving permission to write from their DAC, they are expected to write and defend their dissertation within 4-6 months.
 A suggested endpoint for graduation, though this decision is left to the discretion of the individual DAC, is two submitted manuscripts.

-To learn more about the procedures and guidelines for defending contact the DMS Office at dmsphddefense@hms.harvard.edu or visit the DMS Dissertation and Defense page
+To learn more about the procedures and guidelines for defending contact the Office for Graduate Education at dmsphddefense@hms.harvard.edu or visit the OGE Dissertation and Defense page

 For All Students

-Participating in the Annual Immunology Retreat is a requirement.
+Participating in the Annual Immunology Retreat is a requirement annually and all students must provide a talk at the retreat once before graduation.